Saving money as a digital nomad can be difficult, but it’s not impossible.

 I’m not saying you should never drink coffee, but it’s time to cut back if you’re buying coffee daily.

 Coffee is expensive, and it’s easy to spend a lot of money on it if you’re not careful.

 Instead of buying coffee every day, make your own at your flat or in your hostel.

-Think about it, 1 coffee a day, at $1.5 per cup, adds up to $540 per year!
+Think about it, one coffee a day, at $1.5 per cup, adds up to $540 per year!
 (Of course, this is an average price, it can be more or less depending on the country you’re in).

-Buy coffee at the supermarket and make your own, it will be much cheaper in the long run.
+Buy coffee at the supermarket and make your own.
+It will be much cheaper in the long run.

 Tip: I keep a clip with me at all times to close my coffee bags so that I can reuse them.

-3. Make sandwiches before a flight
+3. Make sandwiches before a flight.

 No matter what flight you take, the food is always overpriced.